casid/jte/DOCUMENTATION.md

 templateEngine.render("example.jte", model, output);
 ```

-Where `output` is specifies where the template is rendered to and `model` is the data passed to this template, which can be an instance of any class.
+Where `output` specifies where the template is rendered to and `model` is the data passed to this template, which can be an instance of any class.
 Root templates must have exactly one data parameter passed to them.

 > Besides `StringOutput`, there are several other `TemplateOutput` implementations you can use, or create your own if required.
+Currently the following implementations are available:
+- `StringOutput` - writes to a string
+- `FileOutput` - writes to the given file
+- `PrintWriterOutput` - writes to a `PrintWriter`, for instance the writer provided by `HttpServletRequest`.

 A minimal template would look like this.